First Lady of Colombia

-Since the 20th century, the role of the first lady has changed considerably.
-It has come to include participation in political campaigns, management of the Casa de Nariño, advocacy for social causes, and representing the president on official and ceremonial occasions.

-Additionally, over the years, individual first ladies have been influential in a variety of sectors, from fashion to public opinion on politics, as well as advocacy for female empowerment.
-Historically, when a president was unmarried or widowed, he typically asked a family member to act as Casa de Nariño hostess.
+Since the 1900s, the role of first lady has changed considerably.
+It has come to include involvement in political campaigns, management of the Casa de Nariño, championship of social causes, and representation of the president at official and ceremonial occasions.
+Additionally, over the years individual first ladies have held influence in a range of sectors, from fashion to public opinion on policy, as well as advocacy for female empowerment.
+The current first lady, since August 7, 2026, is Ana Lucía Pineda, wife of President Abelardo de la Espriella.

 Origins of the title

 Manuela Sáenz, mistress of Bolívar, known as the Liberator of the Liberator.